-Can Sun Xtender® AGM batteries be installed in sealed containers?
+6. May Sun Xtender® AGM batteries be installed in sealed containers?

 NO!
 Do not install Sun Xtender® AGM batteries in a sealed box or enclosure.
-During charging, hydrogen gas can be released and must be ventilated to prevent the possibility of ignition and/or explosion.
+During storage, charging, or discharging hydrogen gas can be released and must be ventilated to prevent the possibility of ignition and/or explosion.

-What is the best way to charge my battery?
+7. What is the best way to charge my battery?

 Charge with a 3 stage charger that compensates the voltage setting as the battery temperature changes.
-See Chapter 5 for further information.
+See Section 5.4 for further information.

-What is the best charge voltage setting for outdoor applications if temperature sensing is not available?
+8. What is the best charge voltage setting for outdoor applications if temperature sensing is not available?
 NONE!
 Charging voltage varies widely depending on the battery's temperature and there is no single voltage that will work over a wide temperature range.
 Batteries will fail prematurely if this is attempted.

-How can I tell if my battery is fully charged?
+9. How can I tell if my battery is fully charged?